WDI-SEA/notes/02-js-jquery/jquery-plugins/readme.md

 ## jQuery UI

 jQueryUI provides an additional library of user interactions and elements not provided by jQuery.
-You can find the jQuery and jQueryUI CDN here: https://developers.google.com/speed/libraries/
+You can find the CDNs for jQuery and jQueryUI [here](https://developers.google.com/speed/libraries/)

 jQuery UI also provides elements with 'themes' or styling.
 In order to use these styled elements (dropdowns, accordions, etc.), be sure to include the appropriate jQuery UI CSS stylesheet in the head tag as well.

+### Example: sortable

-* go over implementing sortable in the to-do list
+Let's go over implementing sortable in a jQuery to-do list.

-* jQuery UI according lab
+* jQuery UI accordion lab
 http://api.jqueryui.com/accordion/
 * build up loading example
 https://gasparesganga.com/labs/jquery-loading-overlay/#comments-and-ideas